mike38b/kubernetes-the-hard-way/docs/differences-to-original.md

 # Differences between original and this solution

-Platform: I use VirtualBox to setup a local cluster, the original one uses GCP
+Platform: I use Parallels from M1 Mac to setup a local cluster, the original one uses GCP

 Nodes: 2 Master and 2 Worker vs 2 Master and 3 Worker nodes